SharePoint/sp-dev-docs/docs/general-development/how-to-create-external-event-receivers.md

-The database is also included with the code sample:  [SharePoint 2013: Create a remote event receiver for external data](http://code.msdn.microsoft.com/SharePoint-Create-a-095c594c).
+The database is also included with the code sample:  [SharePoint: Create a remote event receiver for external data](http://code.msdn.microsoft.com/SharePoint-Create-a-095c594c).